stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `tft_product_name` (string) - The name of the product or project
 - `tft_environment_name` (string) - The name of the environment
 - `tft_unit_name` (string) - The name of the component
-- `tft_edition` (string) - An identifier for the specific instance of the resources
+- `tft_edition_name` (string) - An identifier for the specific instance of the resources

+These variables are only used to set locals in the file `meta_locals.tf`.
+Use the `edition_id` and other locals in `meta_locals.tf` to define resource names, and create your own locals in another file for any other identifiers that the resources need.

-The instance `handle` and other locals in the provided `meta_locals.tf` give you a set of conventions to help you manage resource names, but the tooling does not rely on them.
-Similarly, you can change the format of the _edition_ identifier that the test setup generates.
+You can change or completely replace the provided test code.
+For example, you might change the format of the random _edition_name_ identifier that the test setup generates.

-> If you do not use the instance `handle` or an equivalent hash in the name of a resource, you must decide how to ensure that each copy of the resource will have a unique name.
+> If you do not use the instance `edition_id` or an equivalent hash in the name of a resource, you must decide how to ensure that each copy of the resource will have a unique name.

 ### Using Extra Instances